areenraj/GSoC-24/turb_jet/report.md

 ### Output Setup

-Here for screen output, we deifne the number of inner iterations as well as the max CFL, the variable residuals and the solver residuals.
+Here for screen output, we define the number of inner iterations as well as the max CFL, the variable residuals and the solver residuals.
 Similar things in history output as well.

 In the case of volume output we define all three groups from primitive to solution to residuals, which gives us a comprehensive look at our setup